lifs-tools/lipidspace/README.md

 <details><summary><b>What is a 'Complete feature analysis'?</b></summary>
 <p>
 When your imported data contains at least two study variables, LipidSpace creates for each study variable a regression/classification model and applies this model on all remaining study variables to compute the accuracy.
 This is a meaure for the relation/dependency between any two study variables.
+You can run and store such an analysis in the menu → Analysis → Complete feature analysis.
 </p>
 </details>